Last Updated on 5th March 2025

-Professional negligence solicitor, Emma Slade, looks a recent court decision (July 2016) concerning a negligent valuation report.
+Professional negligence solicitor, Emma Slade, looks a court decision concerning a negligent valuation report.

 The Court of Appeal case of Tiuta International Ltd (in Liquidation) –v- De Villiers Surveyors Ltd is relatively fact specific but its ramifications could have a huge impact on both the lending and valuing industry.